ahanfybekheet/YouTube-Video-Playlist-Download/README.md

   - When You Download Video:
     - [x] choose your download path.
     - [x] choose your quality.
+    - [x] choose if you want video or audio.

   - When You Download Playlist:
     - [x] choose your wanted videos from this playlist.
     - [x] choose your path.
     - [x] choose your quality.
+    - [x] choose if you want video or audio.

+  - When You Choose Playlist Duration:
+    - [x] choose your wanted videos from this playlist.